 Good governance is critical to the long-term sustainability of any company.
 EU banking and insurance prudential standards require regulated institutions to have a rigorous governance framework, founded on the premise that a well-governed institution is critical to the protection of the interests of depositors and policyholders.
-The ultimate responsibility for the sound and prudent management of an institution rests with its Board.
-Key requirements of the prudential standards concern the size and composition of the Board, independence of the chair, and Board renewal and performance assessment.
-After Solvency II - and possible capital adds-on in case of governance failure 72 -, a formal system to rate the governance of insurance undertakings in the EU must be designed, which could be useful for both the firms and the Supervisors.
-For instance, a rating is provided by a Supervisory Authority at the event of an on-site inspection on the results of this activity.
-There is no permanent evaluation of the governance based on a quantitative approach, but only on a single basis on the result of the annual reports.
+The ultimate responsibility for the sound and prudent management of an institution rests with its board.
+Key requirements of the prudential standards concern the size and composition of the board, independence of the chair, and board renewal and performance assessment.
+After Solvency II - and possible capital adds-on in case of governance failure 72 -, a formal system to rate the governance of insurance undertakings in the EU must be designed, which could be useful for both the firms and the supervisors.
+For instance, a rating is provided by a supervisory authority in the event responsibility for the organisational measures and procedures lies with the management of the distributor which is registered and responsible for the distribution activities.
+For sole traders, it is evident that they bear the responsibility for their entire business.".